 - Laughing Mad: C. Jolly's insane cackle when he finally meets Steven.

-- Letting the Air Out of the Band: The town of Sails has been fenced off by the Center for Disease Control, so Steven starts walking through the corn fields, detouring around the road block.
+- Letting the Air out of the Band: The town of Sails has been fenced off by the Center for Disease Control, so Steven starts walking through the corn fields, detouring around the road block.
 An energetic "For He's a Jolly Good Fellow" plays over the soundtrack.
-But it's ten miles, and as it grows dark and Steven starts getting tired, the song slows down, coming to a cacophanous halt as he collapses.
+But it's ten miles, and as it grows dark and Steven starts getting tired, the song slows down, coming to a cacophonous halt as he collapses.

 - Narrator: Kim narrates the story, and she pretty much has to, seeing that Steven never talks.
 Several of her scenes have her looking straight at the camera in a peculiar manner as she does.